andrastantos/cray-sim/simulator/README_config.txt

 			  CPU that triggered the breakpoint
 	Event		  When fires, triggers an event.
 The event string is specified using the 'Event' parameter.
-The special string {cpu} gets repleced with the name of the CPU that triggered the breakpoint
+The special string {cpu} gets replaced with the name of the CPU that triggered the breakpoint

 ================================================================================
 WatchPoints